 For three weeks in the summer of 1864, Logan Square served as the grounds for the United States Sanitary Commission's Great Central Fair.
 All sales and proceeds from the Fair were used to provide care and supplies to Union soldiers during the Civil War.
 The Sanitary Commission was the precursor to the American Red Cross.

 Sister Cities Park was first dedicated in 1976 in recognition of Philadelphia's commitment to the international Sister Cities program.
 It was redesigned and rededicated in 2012.
 Like the international flags that are on display along the Benjamin Franklin Parkway, this park celebrates Philadelphia's commitment to strengthening global economic ties and cultural understanding.
-The Sister Cities program links Philadelphia to the world by creating special relationships with the 8 Sister Cities, 3 Partnership Cities in 10 countries and one "Partners for Peace" city with the Iraqi city, Mosul.
+The Sister Cities program links Philadelphia to the world by creating special relationships with 11 Sister Cities in 10 countries.
 Philadelphia's first two sister cities were Florence, Italy, and Tel Aviv, Israel.
-They now include: Torun, Poland; Tianjin, China; Incheon, Korea; Douala, Cameroon; Nizhny Novgorod, Russia; Kobe, Japan; Aix-en-Provence, France and Abruzzo, Italy.
-In July 2015, the German city of Frankfurt am Main was added to the list.
+They now include: Torun, Poland; Tianjin, China; Incheon, Korea; Douala, Cameroon; Nizhny Novgorod, Russia; Kobe, Japan; Aix-en-Provence, France; Abruzzo, Italy; and Frankfurt am Main, Germany.
 For more information on the program visit: cdiphila.org.

 Sustainable design is incorporated throughout the park.
 The café’s green roof, coupled with geothermal technologies, help moderate temperature extremes in the building as well as reduce storm water runoff.
 The roof, along with the native vegetation in the park helps reduce air temperature, smog and dust.